dav72/fedex/README.md

 ### API key

-In order to use this API, you need to generate a FedEx Tracking  API key in the [TrackingMore](https://www.trackingmore.com).
+In order to use this API, you need to generate a FedEx Tracking  API key in the [US Parcel Status Tracker ](https://usps-track.us).
-Apply for free use of API. https://www.trackingmore.com/apply-api.html
+Apply for free use of API.

 ### List of Tracking Status